Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Great Pyramid of Giza in Egypt.
 (Photo: Pexels)

-However, many experts have expressed doubts about the accuracy of the study.
+However, many experts have expressed doubts about the accuracy of the research.
 Professor Lawrence Conyers from the University of Denver, an expert on radar in archaeology, said that this technology cannot scan that deep.

 Ha Trang (according to Wio News)